karentzos/Git-Intro-by-Google-Coursera/README.md

    However, be careful of how you use it.

-C. Create localy a new directory: mkdir checks cd checks git init.
-(Initialized empty Git repository in /Users/karentzos/Desktop/GitAll/Git-Intro-by-Google-Coursera/checks/.git/)
+C. Create localy a new directory: mkdir checks // cd checks // git init   (Initialized empty Git repository in /Users/karentzos/Desktop/GitAll/Git-Intro-by-Google-Coursera/checks/.git/)